Owner • Funeral Director

-Scott is the Office Manager of Gamble Funeral Service.
+Scott is the Office Manager and a Funeral Service Apprentice for Gamble Funeral Service.
 Scott is a 1998 graduate of Pierce County High School and graduated Ogeechee Tech in Statesboro with his degree in Funeral Science.
 He enjoys playing the piano and traveling.
 Scott joined Gamble Funeral Service in 2014.

 Funeral Director • Embalmer

 Jamie was born in Savannah and attended Georgia Southern University.
 He is a 1996 graduate of Gupton-Jones College of Mortuary Science.
 Jamie is of the Primitive Baptist faith.
 He is married to Shannon Sills Anderson and they have one daughter, Ava.
 Jamie is a board certified Funeral Director and Embalmer in Georgia and South Carolina.
 He is a member of the Georgia Funeral Directors Association and the National Funeral Directors Association.
 Jamie joined Gamble Funeral Service in 2005.